Louisiana National Guard’s 528th Engineer Battalion holds change of command ceremony

 Brig.
-Gen. John Plunkett, special assistant to the adjutant general of Louisiana, presents the unit guidon to Lt.
-Col. Jeffrey Giering, incoming commander of the 528th Engineer Battalion, 225th Engineer Brigade, during a change of command ceremony at Sterlington Middle School in Sterlington, La., on August 9, 2025.
-Lt.
-Col. Jeffrey Giering, the incoming commander of the 528th Engineer Battalion, assumed command from Lt.
-Col. Robert L. Bratton, the outgoing commander of the 528th Engineer Battalion, during a formal passing of the unit colors, symbolizing the transfer of authority and responsibility.
+Gen. John Plunkett, special assistant to the adjutant general of Louisiana, awards the Meritorious Service Medal to Lt.
+Col. Robert L Bratton, outgoing commander of the 528th Engineer Battalion, 225th Engineer Brigade, during a change of command ceremony at Sterlington Middle School in Sterlington, La., on August 9, 2025.
+Bratton relinquished command to Lt.
+Col. Jeffrey Giering during the ceremony.
 The 528th EN BN, headquartered in Monroe, plays a critical role in supporting combat and domestic missions with specialized engineering capabilities, including construction, route clearance and emergency response operations.

 |Date Taken: